-It’s a well-worn narrative, that the US spends more than 17% of the GDP on healthcare.
-But as I once argued in a previous article, this isn’t necessarily a bad thing.
-Healthcare dollars may well be the most ‘domestic’ dollars of any product or service, e.g. the health care dollars tend to stay in America, unlike almost every other industry.
+It’s a well-worn narrative that the US spends more than 17% of the GDP on healthcare.
+As I once argued in a previous article, this isn’t necessarily a bad thing.
+Healthcare dollars may well be the most ‘domestic’ dollars of any product or service, e.g. the healthcare dollars tend to stay in America, unlike almost every other industry.
 The industry is labor-intensive, and that labor is skilled labor with well-paying jobs (think doctors, nurses, technicians, pharmacists, etc.).
-If the industry shrinks (regardless whether you believe it should or should not) it will have an adverse impact on the economy and unlike a shrinking market in cell phones, or autos, or transportation – the impact of a shrinking healthcare sector means jobs lost are almost exclusively American jobs rather than global jobs.
+If the industry shrinks (regardless of whether you believe it should or should not) it will have an adverse impact on the economy and unlike a shrinking market in cell phones, autos, or transportation – the impact of a shrinking healthcare sector means jobs lost are almost exclusively American jobs rather than global jobs.
 In other words, the impact is much more acute.

 Let’s say that you sell a large coffee for different prices to three kinds of customers.
 In the graphic you can see that in the Good Old Days, everyone bought large coffees and while the prices were different depending on the customer, you would sell $99.50 in sales.
-But then you start seeing people retiring, and so the commercial customers shrink and they become Medicare customers.
+Then you start seeing people retiring.
+So the commercial customers shrink and they become Medicare customers.
 That shift means that you’re selling the same amount of coffee, but your revenues have declined to $96.00.

 Worse, your commercial customers decide they need to tighten up the coffee budget, so some start to buy smaller sizes of coffee, resulting in sales dropping to $93.25.
 (The analog here is higher deductibles, larger co-pays, etc.)

-And note, this is revenue… all the while coffee beans are increasing in costs, the labor to pour a small versus large coffee is the same (please don’t do a time study – that only works if the capacity is at 100%).
+Note, this is revenue… all the while coffee beans are increasing in costs and the labor to pour a small versus large coffee is the same (please don’t do a time study – that only works if the capacity is at 100%).

 This simple model is a great example of what’s happening in the hospital space.
-And the choices?
+The choices?
 Raise the price per cup and risk accelerating the move to the small sizes?

-As Washington continues to reduce the funding for Medicaid, Medicare and more people become uninsured, the payer mix for hospitals and physicians will shift to lower paying government program reimbursement.
+As Washington continues to reduce the funding for Medicaid as well as Medicare, more people become uninsured and the payer mix for hospitals and physicians will shift to lower paying government program reimbursement.
 The effect is to reduce the average reimbursement paid to the hospitals.
 To counter that, hospitals and larger physician groups typically try to mitigate the dilution of revenue by negotiating more aggressively with commercial payers.

-But commercial payers have no great choices; if they acquiesce to higher hospital payments, they will see increases in costs and necessarily premiums.
-Employers and employees tend to avoid the rising costs of insurance, leading to employers to exit the health benefit market and/or employees choosing to forego electing coverage to put more money into their paychecks.
+However, commercial payers lack great choices; if they acquiesce to higher hospital payments, they will see increases in costs and necessarily premiums.
+Employers and employees tend to avoid the rising costs of insurance, leading employers to exit the health benefit market and/or employees choosing to forego electing coverage as to put more money into their paychecks.
 With higher levels of uninsured and costs to the remaining payers rise to offset the uncompensated care.
-We’ll also see contraction in the health care delivery space and the impact of lost jobs on local economies will ripple through the nation.
+We’ll also see contraction in the healthcare delivery space and the impact of lost jobs on local economies will ripple through the nation.

 As such, we have two risks to the economy:

-- The health care industry begins to shrink, and because the health care dollar is largely domestic a contraction in the space has a nearly 100% impact on the domestic economy, e.g., one dollar compression in this part of the economy is more impactful that a one dollar compression in cell phones where the manufactures are overseas.
-In this case the contraction of healthcare could be the catalyst for the next recession, or
+- The healthcare industry begins to shrink and because the healthcare dollar is largely domestic, a contraction in the space has a nearly 100% impact on the domestic economy, e.g., one dollar compression in this part of the economy is more impactful that a one dollar compression in cell phones where the manufactures are overseas.
+In this case, the contraction of healthcare could be the catalyst for the next recession.

-- Due to the various stresses on the market today (think trade wars, political instability, global slowdown, GM strike, etc.) the labor market (at historic lows) begins to contract, fewer people are covered by insurance and the payer mix problem above, drives compression in the healthcare space.
-The loss of high paying jobs in healthcare forces reduced consumer spending in much more impactful way, leading to compression in other industries, creating a negative feedback loop.
+- Due to the various stresses on the market today (think trade wars, political instability, global slowdown, GM strike, etc.) the labor market (at historic lows) begins to contract and fewer people are covered by insurance.
+The payer mix problem above drives compression in the healthcare space.
+The loss of high paying jobs in healthcare forces reduced consumer spending in a much more impactful way; this leads to compression in other industries and creates a negative feedback loop.

 Medicare for All Will Make Some Headway